Contrarian Prize

-The Contrarian Prize is an annual prize which has been awarded either annually or bi-annually since its establishment in 2012.
+The Contrarian Prize is a prize which has been awarded either annually or biennially since its establishment in 2013.
 The prize promotes the contribution of non-conformist thinking to the British public debate by recognising individuals who have demonstrated independence, courage, and sacrifice through the ideas they have introduced, or stands they have taken.

 Nominations for the prize are submitted through an online form by the public each year, with the shortlist and winner selected by a panel of judges.
 The judging panel is chaired by Ali Miraj, who founded the prize, with other judges including economist Vicky Pryce, businessman and winner of the inaugural prize Michael Woodford, journalist Izabella Kaminska, and politician Gawain Towler.

 The prize: "The Three Politicians"

 "The Three Politicians" was originally created in 2007 by Italian pop art sculptor, Maruro Perucchetti, and donated by him in recognition of the inaugural prize awarded in March 2013.

 The pigmented urethane resin sculpture illustrates the "three politicians" in the form of the three wise monkeys – one who does not see, one who does not speak, and one who does not hear.